OpenNTI/nti.app.products.zapier/docs/initial.rst

               Could the user go through the forgot password flow to set initial credentials?
 Would we give them a one time use link to set initial credentials?
-We could consider making this an "Inivite User" action which effectively bypasses that potential issue.
-Aaron, seemed ok with that.
+We could consider making this an "Invite User" action which effectively bypasses that potential issue.
+Aaron, seemed OK with that.

 Enroll User in Course
 ~~~~~~~~~~~~~~~~~~~~~

-Enrolls a given user in agiven course.
+Enrolls a given user in a given course.

 Input: Username and course identifier